allaccountstaken/optimizing_pipeline/README.md

 ## Summary
 The dataset contains panel data about clients marketing characteristics.
 It is required to predict if a certain client will make a fixed term deposit.
 In other words, it is a binary classification problem, as the input values are marketing characteristics and the target output is 1 or 0, i.e “yes” or “no” prediction.
 The set comes in a tabular format with rows containing information about specific clients and columns being marketing characteristics.

 Proposed pipeline optimization can be broken down into several parts.
 First, Python script is used to clean the dataset and create a baseline model.
 Second, Notebook environment is used to run Azure hyperdrive functionality to optimize hyper-parameters of the baseline model.
 After that, AutoML is used to find even more accurate model.
+This research report discusses steps in  more detail.

 ![](https://github.com/allaccountstaken/optimizing_pipeline/blob/master/img/Screen%20Shot%202021-01-10%20at%202.06.56%20PM.png)

 Overall, VotingEnsemble was the best performing model based on testing accuracy score of  0.917.
 Important to note, the model was evaluated in-sample only after random train-test-split and class imbalances were not corrected for.
 Out-of-sample regime changes and data drifts will likely jeopardize the model performance.